redcatjs/di-strategy/readme.md

 ```

 ## Goals
-  * Implement [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) and [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) design, allowing to keep all things decoupled and to wire application components and config at one unique root place.
+  * Implement [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) using [Composition Root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) design pattern, allowing to keep all things decoupled and to wire application components and config at one unique root place.

   * Replace the singleton anti-pattern with dependency-injection by refacto export of instances to export of classes and factories.